applied-crypto-lab/picco/README.md

   - If `display_name` is not specified, the variable name will default to the name used in the original C program.

   ##### 2. Customization of the Web-Page Style:
-  Developers can customize the look and feel of the generated web interface (fonts, colors, layout, etc.).
+  Developers can customize the look of the generated web interface (fonts, colors, layout, etc.).
   The relevant frontend style files can be found at:

   - **Form Structure & Behavior:** `compiler/src/web/form_handler.js`